OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 This attack occurs when untrusted XML input containing a **reference to an external entity is processed by a weakly configured XML parser**.

+This attack may lead to the disclosure of confidential data, denial of service, [Server Side Request Forgery](https://owasp.org/www-community/attacks/Server_Side_Request_Forgery) (SSRF), port scanning from the perspective of the machine where the parser is located, and other system impacts.
+The following guide provides concise information to prevent this vulnerability.

 For more information on XXE, please visit [XML External Entity (XXE)](https://en.wikipedia.org/wiki/XML_external_entity_attack).